HumphreySun98/HumphreySun98/README.md

 #### [vllm-project/llm-compressor](https://github.com/vllm-project/llm-compressor) — vLLM's model-quantization toolkit

-- **[PR #2797](https://github.com/vllm-project/llm-compressor/pull/2797) (merged):** Added IBM Granite (`GraniteForCausalLM`) to the AWQ and SmoothQuant quantization mapping registries, with meta-device tests that instantiate the model skeleton and validate mapping regexes against the real module tree.
+- **[PR #2797 and #2802](https://github.com/vllm-project/llm-compressor/pull/2797) (merged):** Added IBM Granite (`GraniteForCausalLM`) to the AWQ and SmoothQuant quantization mapping registries, with meta-device tests that instantiate the model skeleton and validate mapping regexes against the real module tree.
 Also unblocked the merge itself by resolving a `test_utils.py` rebase conflict that the maintainers' automation couldn't.

 #### [vllm-project/production-stack](https://github.com/vllm-project/production-stack) — official Kubernetes deployment stack for vLLM